adon-cloudcannon/landing-page-test/src/collections/case-studies/fulldev.md

 Fulldev Lead Developer Sil Veltman started using CloudCannon to build websites with Jekyll, before moving first to Eleventy, and then to Astro.
 Despite migrating between static site generators as his clients’ tech needs changed, Sil’s experience with CloudCannon has stayed consistent throughout the years.

-According to Sil, there are two main reasons he and his team have kept using CloudCannon: the simplicity and intuitive nature of the product, and its top-tier support.
+According to Sil, there are two main reasons he and his team have kept using CloudCannon: the simplicity and intuitive nature of the CMS, and its top-tier support.
 “The main thing I love about CloudCannon is that my clients just get it, which saves me a lot of time.”
 For Sil, who started out as a solo freelancer, having that extra time to pour back into his development work was very valuable.

 Secondly, CloudCannon’s support has always been there for Sil and his team, for big and small questions.